-It’s been said time and time again, hiring and coaching are the two biggest jobs of a sales leader.
+It's been said time and time again that hiring and coaching are the two biggest jobs of a sales leader.
 According to the Sales Executive Council, salespeople that received quality coaching saw a 19% improvement in long-term performance.

-Most traditional one-on-one sales meetings go like this:
+Most traditional 1:1 sales meetings go like this:

 - How is this deal tracking?